MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-areas.md

 <!-- Guessing this next L2 belongs here-->
 ## Manage project financials

-This business process area focuses on managing the financial data associated with the project work.
+This business process area focuses on managing the financial data that is associated with the project work.
 It covers tasks such as the following list:

-- Review and approve project estimates.
+- Reviewing and approving project estimates
-- Manage project budgets.
+- Managing project budgets
-- Create project invoices.
+- Creating project invoices
-- Manage and record project revenue.
+- Managing and recording project revenue

 Learn more at [Manage project financials overview](project-to-profit-manage-project-financials-overview.md).